 Many manga are sold in convenience stores, but anime, especially older titles, can be hard to get for a good price, let alone find in those same stores.
 Shueisha, though, had a neat idea in 2011: Why not sell specifically-marketed DVDs in those same stores, next to the manga?
 The company's first attempt at this was on August 5, and it was a double pack of the two Dragon Ball Z TV specials, 1990's Bardock, The Father of Goku & 1993's The History of Trunks.
-While these two specials had been released on DVD as parts of Dragon Ball Z sets, they've never received a DVD release of their own in Japan until this release (amazing how we've had them separately for years, right?).
-Needless to say this "Special Collection DVD", priced at an amazingly cheap 1,000 Yen, became a big seller for Shueisha...
-And now commands prices of 9,500-18,000 Yen on Amazon Japan!
+While these two specials had been released on DVD as parts of Dragon Ball Z sets, they've never received a DVD release of their own in Japan until this release; amazing how we've had them separately for years, right?
+Needless to say, this "Special Collection DVD", priced at an amazingly cheap 1,000 Yen, became a big seller for Shueisha...
+And now it commands prices of 9,500-18,000 Yen on Amazon Japan!
 With a success like that, Shueisha decided to expand on this idea of DVD release, this time delving into the very past of Shonen Jump.

-Starting on May 25, 2012 Shueisha started releasing the "Jump Super Heroes Special Collection DVD", where each release compiled the first episodes of six different Jump anime, each for the low price of 1,200 Yen.
-Though some of the video advertisements mentioned a Volume 6, this was always planned to be five DVDs, making a total of 30 different animes based on the pages of Weekly Shonen Jump.
+Starting on May 25, 2012, Shueisha started releasing the "Jump Super Heroes Special Collection DVD", where each release compiled the first episodes of six different Jump anime, each for the low price of 1,200 Yen.
+Though some of the video advertisements mentioned a Volume 6, this was always planned to be five DVDs, making a total of 30 different anime based on the pages of Weekly Shonen Jump.
 Naturally, each DVD had a theme to it:

 Volume 1: Nekkestu/Hot-Blood!!
 Battle Heroes 1